quintel/documentation/docs/api/custom-curves.md

 This feature is currently available only on our experimental "beta" version of the ETM.
 The exact implementation is still subject to change.
 :::

-Curves are used extensively within the ETM to control the behavior of some technologies.
-Some of these vary depending on the region selected for a scenario, while others are generated dynamically based on choices made by the end-user.
+Curves are used extensively within the ETM to control the behavior of various technologies.
+Most these curves vary depending on the region selected for a scenario, while others are generated dynamically based on choices made by the end-user.

-In some cases it's possible for a user to upload a custom curve which will be used instead of the defaults.
+In some cases it's possible for a user to upload a custom curve, which will be used instead of the defaults.
 For example, uploading a curve to change the price of imported electricity changes when it is profitable to import electricity rather than generating it domestically.

 ### The Curve object